 2is set as a default.
 If you are not on a date 😉, you can increase it up to

 - Now, all that is left to do is to type in the number of slices eaten by each person (in their own subcategory).
-For your curiosity, you may want to check what ratio of pizza ate each one of you.
+For your curiosity, you may want to check what ratio of the pizza was eaten by each of you.
 You can do it with our ratio calculator.

-- Our pizza tip calculator will do the math instead of you and provide you with the tip and the total cost each of your friends should pay.
+- Our pizza tip calculator will do the math for you and provide you with the cost each of you and your friends should pay.

-If you are a pizza addict like us, you have to visit our other calculators concerning the world of pizza obligatorily.
-Our pizza party calculator will tell you how many boxes of pizza you should order to assure that everyone at your party will fill his or her stomach.
-In turn, our pizza size calculator will help you decide what is more cost-efficient: ordering two small pizzas or one large.
+If you are a pizza addict like us, you have to visit our other calculators concerning the world of pizza.
+We have the perfect pizza calculator to help you cook the perfect pizza.
+Also, our pizza party calculator will tell you how many boxes of pizza you should order to assure that everyone at your party will fill his or her stomach.
+Don't forget our pizza size calculator will help you decide what is more cost-efficient: ordering two small pizzas or one large.
 It calculates areas, circumferences, and other complicated geometrical properties to make sure that you will not overpay for your meal!

 Tipping in Spain

-Although two countries are divided “solely” by the Atlantic Ocean, principles of tipping in Spain look substantially different than in the USA.
+Although these two countries are divided “only” by the Atlantic Ocean, principles of tipping in Spain look substantially different than in the USA.
 In Spain tipping is accepted, often appreciated but not expected.
 The reason is that Spanish waiters and waitresses earn comparatively more than their American counterparts and do not have to rely on extra money received from customers.
 In the Spanish restaurants during the daytime, it is perfectly fine to tip 1 euro per person.
-At nighttime, when Spanish streets are coming to life, and people go out to feast, a tip of 5% - 10% for an excellent service, especially in a fancy restaurant, is highly appreciated.
+At nighttime, when Spanish streets are thronging with life, people go out to feast, and a tip of 5% - 10% for an excellent service, especially in a fancy restaurant, is highly appreciated.

 When it comes to paying for beer in a pub or coffee in a café, there is entirely no need to tip.
 In fact, it would not even come to the minds of locals to tip for such a thing.
 The only thing that you can do is to leave the change.
 For example, if the bill is 4,90 euro and you pay with 5 euro coin, you may leave the 10 euro cents on the table.
 When you go “de Tapas”, visiting many places in one night, it would be crazy to leave a significant tip everywhere.